github-education-resources/GitHubGraduation-2021/_data/Aman02-github/Aman02-github.md

 ---
 name: Aman
 institution: VITS Engineering College 🚩
-quote: "Strive for progress, not perfection" -– Unknown.
-Always be a #Positive
+quote: Strive for progress not perfection Always be a positive
 github_user: Aman02-github
 ---